wp-plugins/avchat-3/readme.txt

 Contributors: stefan.avchat, naicuoctavian, radu.patron, lucian.alexandru
 License: GPLv2 or later

-The Video Chat Plugin Community Lite for WordPress handles the basic integration between WordPress and AVChat - a powerful video chat platform.
+The Community Lite video chatplugin for WordPress handles the basic integration between WordPress and AVChat - a powerful video chat platform.

 == Description ==

-The Community Lite Video Chat plugin for WordPress adds group video chat, rich text chat with emoticons and YouTube videos, file sharing, public and private chat rooms, music rooms and more to your WordPress website.
+The Community Lite video chat plugin for WordPress adds group video chat, rich text chat with emoticons and YouTube videos, file sharing, public and private chat rooms, music rooms and more to your WordPress website.

 All the features can be enabled or disabled for each user group in your website.
 For example members can have access to video chat while visitors might not.
 It’s up to you to decide what each user role can do in the video chat.